 - Reduce stress.
 Try yoga or meditation, take a walk or learn a new hobby.
 Taking a little “me time” each day can help recharge your body and mind.

 - Get plenty of sleep.
 Aim for seven to nine hours each night.
 It can help to set a regular sleep schedule and make sure your bedroom is quiet, dark and comfy.

 Managing your blood pressure is key in preventing many other health conditions.
-By monitoring your readings at home, adopting a healthy lifestyle and seeing your provider regularly, you can proactively keep your blood pressure in check.
+By monitoring your readings at home, adopting a healthy lifestyle (diet and exercise), taking your blood pressure medicine as prescribed and and seeing your provider regularly, you can proactively keep your blood pressure in check.